 10. Apply for a payday loan

 Payday loans are one of the least desirable ways to acquire cash.
 They’re convenient, and they provide funds fast.
-But they prohibitively high interest rates over very short loan terms.
-And if you can’t pay in full, you get sucked into the trap of renewals, partial payments that make little or no dent in what you actually owe.
+But they prohibitively high-interest rates over concise loan terms.
+And if you can’t pay in full, you get sucked into the trap of renewals, partial payments that make little or no dent in what you owe.
 A Consumer Federation of America study found that over half the people who acquire payday loans default on them within the year.

 If your back is against the wall and you have no other resources, proceed with caution.
 Borrow the very least that you can, and pay the loan back in full as soon as possible.
 Once you repay the loan, begin to raise an emergency fund so that you never find yourself in such dire straits again.